Fundamental of Achievement

 The tricky part is understanding yourself well enough to pinpoint the things that will really get you moving.
 This is where deep Self Awareness becomes important.
 Serious soul searching is a common prerequisite when trying to find (or manufacture) true motivation.

-For the “lucky” ones, life intervenes with a challenge that they cannot run from.
-This often comes in the form of disaster, whether immediate or impending. ie. non-fatal heartache vs. warning of heart problems… Either could provide the “wake up call” you need to fix your diet and become more active.
+If you’re “lucky”, life may intervene with a challenge that you cannot run from.
+This often comes in the form of disaster, whether immediate or impending.

-(for me it was the best and worst thing that ever happened to me)
+And it may just be the best thing that ever happened to you—as it was for me.

-For everyone else, they have to cultivate their own motivation (and eventually convert/parlay that into Self Discipline)
+For everyone else, you have to cultivate your own motivation.

 How do you manufacture motivation on a consistent basis?